sagar-bankar/ParaBank_Automation_TDD/README.md

-🔹 Project 1 - Parabank Automation (TDD Framework)
+🔹 Project 1 - Parabank Automation ---> Hybrid Automation Framework with TestNG

 📌 Automated testing of a banking web application: Parabank by Parasoft

-✅ Built using TestNG, Selenium WebDriver, and Java (Maven project).

-🧪 Follows the Test-Driven Development (TDD) approach.
+✅ Technologies/Tools Used:
+TestNG – Test framework for writing and organizing test cases.

-📁 Structured with Page Object Model (POM) for maintainability
+Page Object Model (POM) – For reusable, readable UI interaction logic.

-📖 Test data is read from Excel using Apache POI

-📊 Extent Reports generated for test execution insights

-📸 Auto-captures screenshots on test failures

-📝 Logging handled via log4j 2
+ExtentReports – Found under com.parabank.utils.ExtentReportManager.java, used for generating reports.

+Log4j – Found in log4j2.xml, used for logging.

+Maven – Project is Maven-based (pom.xml present).

+Java SE 1.8 – JDK used in the project.

+Git Integration – Git repositories shown in the workspace.

 ---